santteegt/superfluid-minion/README.md

 yarn start
 ```

-* In order to test the Superfluid Minion, you need to connect to Rinkeby, and summon a DAO with [fDAI](https://rinkeby.etherscan.io/address/0x15f0ca26781c3852f8166ed2ebce5d18265cceb7) (0x15F0Ca26781C3852f8166eD2ebce5D18265cceb7) as the DAO token
+* In order to test the Superfluid Minion, you need to connect to Rinkeby, and summon a DAO with [fDAI](https://rinkeby.etherscan.io/address/0x15f0ca26781c3852f8166ed2ebce5d18265cceb7)(0x15F0Ca26781C3852f8166eD2ebce5D18265cceb7) as the DAO token (optional)

 ### Superfluid Minion